MicrosoftDocs/Viva/Viva/glint/setup/360-subject-experience.md

 You can’t opt out of a closed 360 feedback cycle.
 You receive an error message stating the cycle is no longer available.

 Should you opt out during a cycle, any feedback already collected is deleted, and this action can’t be undone.
-An opt out record is retained in the subject’s *My Feedback* tab and the admin’s cycle overview.
-This function can be overridden if an admin manually deletes the subject from the cycle.
+An *opt out* record is retained in the subject’s *My Feedback* tab and the admin’s cycle overview.
+This function can be overridden if an admin manually deletes the subject from a cycle.